JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 |--------------------------------|----------------------|---------------------------------------|
 | **Mean MSE on Clean Data**          | 153 ± x       | 130 ± x                        |
 | **Confidence Interval (95%)**  | *     | *                       |

-Confidence intervals will added once I'm able to re-run experiement on suitable number of iterations
+Confidence intervals will added once I'm able to re-run experiement on suitable number of iterations.
+For now we can see a minor improvment on the performance over our control model with base cross entropy